 Analyzing the Experience

 When Archfiend Baramos threatened to destroy the world, a hero named Ortega set out on an expedition to end his reign of terror.
 He was never heard from again, and it is rumored he perished in battle against a dragon.
 Some years have passed since that fateful day and the child of Ortega has reached their sixteenth birthday.
-They are summoned to Aliahan Castle by its monarch, and the child is given the task of travelling the world to slay Baramos in their father’s stead.
+They are summoned to Aliahan Castle by its monarch, and the child is given the task of traveling the world to slay Baramos in their father’s stead.

 Dragon Quest III retains much of the gameplay found in its predecessors.
 The six-command exploration interface from Dragon Quest II remains unchanged.
 Every interaction is carried out through this menu, which includes opening doors, taking to NPCs, and searching the tile your character in currently occupying.